What Type of Test Tube or Vial Do I Need?

 Polypropylene (PP) A semi transparent material, not as clear as PS but a more flexible material so it withstands handling much better Operates in a wide range of temperatures from -40°C to + 135°C. PP can be autoclaved and sterilised.

 Polyethylene (LDPE and HDPE) Another translucent flexible material that operates in a wide range of temperatures from -40°C to + 121°C (for high density polyethylene, HDPE) and -40°C to + 50°C (for low density polyethylene, LDPE).
 Can be sterilised chemically, but not autoclaved.
+Chemically very inert, it is suitable for use with the widest range of chemicals.

 Still not sure?
-No problem, please contact us
+Contact us